 The e-Stewards® Standard for Responsible Recycling and Reuse of Electronic Equipment© is a comprehensive set of performance requirements created specifically for the electronics recycling and asset recovery industries, and other processors, set into the framework of the global environmental management system standard known as ISO 14001.

 The standard is the basis for the accredited e-Stewards certification program and was developed in a multi-stakeholder process with experts and leaders in related fields.
+It is written for international use and is consistent with:

 - international waste trade laws (Basel Convention and OECD treaties)

-- data privacy requirements of customers
+- NIST data privacy requirements of customers

 - environmental and health & safety management system norms